| Samantha Baglot (MSc, PhD Student)

 Content DeveloperThe neurohistoon project was a perfect route to make science understandable to the public audience.
 Working as a group, I provided contents and suggestions for the first cartoon on Santiago Ramon y Cajal’s contribution to neuroscience.
 Working individually, I provided contents and suggested layouts for cartoons describing the works of Max Lewandowsky and Oskar & Cécile Vogt.

 Content DeveloperI was part of the group that produced the comic about the development of GFP.
 We researched the process by which this was accomplished, as well as the careers of the major players in the story, and synthesized this into a mock-up for the comic.

-The Neuroscience GSA at UBC would like to acknowledge the amazing work of many individuals that have helped make this project possible.
+The Neurohistory Cartoons Project would like to acknowledge the amazing work that has helped make this project possible.